sallar/homebridge-sector/README.md

 # Sector Alarm Homebridge

+> Forked and updated dependencies to make it work.

 This is a feble attempt to write a homebridge plugin to control a Sector Alarm security system.
 It is very much alpha, pre-release, boiler plate code and functionality.
 This might not work with your Sector Alarm system.

 I have very limited time to work with this.
 So any contribution is very much appreciated.